Bridges of York: Ouse Bridge (1821)

 The original Roman bridge over the Ouse was eventually replaced by a wooden bridge built further downstream by the Vikings.
 In 1154, it collapsed under the weight of a crowd which had gathered to greet St William of York on his return from exile.
-It was replaced by a stone bridge.
+It was replaced by a stone bridge in the second half of the 12th century.
 In 1367 the first public toilets in Yorkshire, and likely England, were opened on the bridge.
-Part of the bridge was swept away by floods in the winter of 1564–5.
+Part of the bridge was swept away by floods in the winter of 1564–65.
 The repaired bridge of 1565 had a new central arch spanning 81 ft, and was described by Defoe as "...near 70 foot [21 m] in diameter; it is, without exception, the greatest in England, some say it's as large as the Rialto at Venice, though I think not."
+There was originally a number of buildings on the bridge, including a chapel, jail, houses and shops; these were torn down between 1745 and 1793.
 This bridge was dismantled between 1810 and 1818 to make way for the New Ouse Bridge, designed by Peter Atkinson the younger, completed in 1821.

 It is a Grade II listed building.

 Skeldergate Bridge (1881)

 Skeldergate Bridge links the York Castle area to Bishophill.
-In 1875 Parliament passed the York (Skeldergate Bridge) Improvement Act, after the city had determined that over 800 people were using the Skeldergate ferry crossing daily.
+Parliament passed the York (Skeldergate Bridge) Improvement Act 1875 (38 & 39 Vict. c. lxii), after the city had determined that over 800 people were using the Skeldergate ferry crossing daily.
 It was designed in a Gothic Revival style by civil engineer George Gordon Page, and built between 1878 and 1881.
 The small arch at the east end had an opening portion, powered by machinery in the Motor House, which also served as a toll house and accommodation for the toll keeper and his family.
 The bridge opened to admit tall masted ships to the quays on either side of the river between Skeldergate and Ouse Bridges.
 The bridge was last opened in 1975, and the machinery has since been removed.
 Skeldergate Bridge was formally declared free of tolls on 1 April 1914.
 Together with the attached tollhouse, now a cafe, it is a Grade II listed building.